 |Dr. Nancy Schneeloch-Bingham

 |Dr. Dakota Corbliss

 Please visit the audition page for more information.

 4. How do I sign up?

-Please contact the specific string professor of your instrument (violin, viola, cello or double bass) for specific audition time and sign-up sheet.
+Please contact the specific applied professor of your instrument for specific audition time and sign-up sheet.

 6. How seriously should I take these auditions?